newrelic/go-agent/GETTING_STARTED.md

 ## Step 0: Installation

-The New Relic Go agent is a Go library with no dependencies.
-Install it the same way you would install any other Go library.
+The New Relic Go agent is a Go library.
+It has two dependencies on gRPC libraries - see [go.mod](v3/go.mod).
+Install the Go agent the same way you would install any other Go library.
 The simplest way is to run:

 ```
 go get github.com/newrelic/go-agent